meichinpang/osbad/README.md

 - Principal Component Analysis (PCA)
 - Autoencoders (AE)

-Each method is applied and tested on curated battery datasets to assess its suitability and effectiveness.
+Each method is applied and tested on curated benchmarking datasets to assess its suitability and effectiveness.

 ## Evaluation Metrics